Nastel/jkool-rum-plugin/README.md

 ###Obfuscate

-We strongly recommend that you obfuscate this file prior to releasing it into a production environment, because your jKool API access token is embedded in the javascript RUM plugin.
+We strongly recommend that you obfuscate `jkool-rum-plugin.js` prior to releasing it into a production environment.
 A good obfuscation tool can be found here:

 http://yui.github.io/yuicompressor/

 ###View End-User Analytics

-Your website is now setup to monitor end users.
-When a user hits a page, data will be posted to your repository in jKool via Restful Webservices.
+Your web application is now setup to monitor end users.
+When a user hits a page, data will be posted to your jKool repository via Restful.

-Logon to your jKool Dashboard.
-On the upper-right hand side, you will see a button labeled "EUM".
+Logon to your jKool Dashboard (https://www.jkoolcloud.com), click on "Dashboad".
+Once logged in, you will see a button labeled "EUM" on the upper-right hand side.
 Click on this button to see various charts displaying your end user data.
 You may also create your own viewlets.
 Click on the Tutorial and learn to create your own viewlets.